 Here we are back at Kiyomizu-dera.
 The young woman is trying to catch water from the Otawa waterfall.
 If she catches it and drinks it, her wish will be granted.
 What do you suppose she is wishing for, wearing a hat like that?

 There is a lot of Japan not pictured in these photographs.
 I don’t mean only the devastated areas to the northeast but also much of what I think about when I think about modern day Japan, including the techno-wizardry and toys.
 There’s the pocket drum and the robot butterfly, the minty insoles and the chiwawa whistle and the Buddha with the blinking eyes.
 Even as the Japanese economy goes into its second decade of stagnant growth I am sure that these things can be found.
-I would have liked to see some of that since I have never been to Japan to see it for myself.
+I would have liked to have seen some of that since I have never been to Japan to see it for myself.
 Que sera, sera.
 Instead we have this photograph of an efficient man, a temple employee, sweeping the stones with his old broom.

 In studying Billy’s photographs I have noticed a number of habits and tendencies, his preferences in subject matter and so on.
 Crowds are among his favorite subjects, especially crowds where a child is hoisted on an adult’s shoulders in order to see something viewers of the photograph are not permitted to see.
 This is one of those photographs.